Soapbox offers the following key services:

 We use a range of media tools and tactics to meet your objectives, including:

-Media releases – media releases tell your stories and ensure that our messages are in order.
-They should always be clever, newsworthy and have a very specific goal – to help position BSG and its goals and initiatives, to change perceptions and to open specific doors.
+Media releases tell your stories and ensure that our messages are in order.
+They should always be newsworthy and have a very targeted goal.